swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

     difficult property to maintain --- concurrency at any stage will destroy it, as will skipping any stages of the pipeline --- but it's not uncommon for systems to be architected around it.

+The exception here to allow more optimization for implicitly-isolated closures is an effort to avoid turning `Task {}` into a surprising performance bottleneck.
+Programmers often reach for `Task {}` just to do something concurrently with the current context, such as downloading a file from the internet and then storing it somewhere.
+However, if `Task {}` is used from an isolated context (such as from a `@MainActor` event handler), the closure passed to `Task` will implicitly formally inherit that isolation.
+A strict interpretation of the scheduling guarantee in this proposal would require the closure to run briefly on the current actor before it could do anything else.
+That would mean that the task could never begin the download immediately; it would have to wait, not just for the current operation on the actor to finish, but for the actor to finish processing everything else currently in its queue.
+If this is needed, it is not unreasonable to ask programmers to state it explicitly, just as they would have to from a non-isolated context.

 ## Source compatibility